-CINE 115 Creative Writing for Television and Cinema
+CINE 115 Creative Writing for Television and Cinema (3)

+3 hours lecture

-Note: Cross listed as RTV 115
+Note: Cross lis ted as RTV 115

 Transfer acceptability: CSU

 Instruction and practice in the art of dramatic script writing.
 Emphasis is placed on the development of the initial story idea into a viable, professional shooting script for TV or film.